bipinKrishnan/git_commands/README.md

 ## Switching branches
     1. git checkout <branch_name>

-## Check the branch name you are currently working
+## Check the branch name you are currently working on
     1. git branch

 ## Push changes to a branch other than main branch